sidhu177/presentation-aws-lambda/PITCHME.md

     return "What's Up!"
 ```

-Here *handler* is the name of the function, event and context are the default parameters passed to the function with return being the output
+Here *handler* is the name of the function, event and context are the default parameters that have to be passed to the function with return being the output

++++

+*event* is usually used to pass in triggers from other services

+*context* is used to get the remaining time information

++++

+Logging and Exceptions are handled through cloud watch logs.
+You will see the exception used for the failure displayed on the console

++++

+Now for a small example demonstrating the use of lambda console and the levers that we can use to make changes to lambda runtime.

++++

+`def lambda_handler(event,context):
+    calc = 2**3**2
+    print(calc)
+    print("Remaining Time in MilliSeconds: " + str(context.get_remaining_time_in_millis()))
+    print("This is the RequestID: " + str(context.aws_request_id))
+    return "End of Lambda Function"
+    `

 ---

 ### Event Trigger